matheusfreire/flashcards/README.md

 This project is made as part of Udacity React Nanodegree Course.
 This project is training for react native.
 ## Test

-The application was tested on iPhone X and Nexus 6P.
+The application was tested on iPhone X.

 ## App Usage